 Because saliva contains traces of calcium and phosphate, it also restores minerals

 to areas of teeth that have lost them from the bacterial acids.

 Cheese, milk, plain yogurt, and other dairy products.
 Cheese is another saliva maker.
-The calcium in cheese, and the calcium and phosphates

-help put back minerals your teeth might have lost
+help put back minerals your teeth might have lost due to other foods.

 Green and black teas.
 Both contain polyphenols that interact with plaque bacteria.